 This stillness and awareness mandalas can create is what scientists want to learn from.
 There are many studies proving the benefits of using mandalas for gaining self-awareness, self-expression and even conflict resolution.
 How these 'reflections of the self' (Carl Jung) help us achieve greater happiness is simpler than you might think.

 Drawing circles brings us back to our center.
 The circle is everywhere in nature: it brings stability to an unstable situation or mind.
 Once balance returns, the mind and body can begin to function properly again.
 Thus resetting the purpose and goals one has or finding new ones in a time of uncertainty.

 If you're unsure how to start a mandala on your own, there are lots of good resources to find out how.
 Our writer Tine Steiss has tried her hand at drawing mandalas and found them beneficial.
-She's made one for you here to print out and try on your own. ●
+She's created a heart mandala for you to print out. ●

 Are you a happiness.com member yet?
 Sign up for free now to enjoy these benefits:

 ■ our happiness magazine with practical life tips and inspiration